Why Pursue a PhD in Developmental and Regenerative Sciences

 - 32 Research Centers and Institutes

-- Emphasis on excellence, integrity, inclusion, and diversity
+- Emphases on excellence, integrity, inclusion, and diversity

 See what some of our faculty are researching:

 - Dr. Lindsey Macpherson, assistant professor of neuroscience and developmental and regenerative biology, received a three-year, $450,000, Voelcker Fund Young Investigator Award to pursue novel research on why people lose their sense of taste during chemotherapy.

 - Dr. Brian Hermann, professor of stem cell biology, studies the basic biology of spermatogonial stem cells (SSCs), which are adult-tissue stem cells responsible for sperm production in the mammalian testis and which are essential for male fertility.